 After sending a follow-up email and still not receiving a response from the hiring manager, follow up through a phone call after one week.
 But before setting up a phone call, ask the hiring manager if it’s convenient to speak with them.
 If the answer is no, ask when you can call back.

-Use the sample script below as reference:
+Additionally, you can use the sample script below as a reference:

 Good day, [hiring manager’s name]!
 This is [your name].
 I submitted my job application for the [job role] position three weeks ago.
 I was wondering if you received my application.
 I’d love to tell you more about how I can help your company.
 If you need any additional information or if you’d like to call me back, you can reach me at this number [your number.]
 Thank you for your time, and have a great day.

 Calling the hiring manager instead of sending another follow-up email increases the likelihood of getting a response because it’s a more personal way to connect with them.
 Also, statistics show that a corporate job opening attracts about 250 resumes.
-Calling will help avoid your application from getting lost in the pile of applicants.
+Calling will help prevent your application from getting lost in the pile of applicants.

 What to prepare before you call about your job application